Krupinin/recognition_of_hard_hats/README.md

 # Hard Hat Detection Project

-This project implements a hard hat detection system using YOLOv8, based on the code from the Jupyter notebook.
+This project implements a hard hat detection system using YOLOv8.
+Using the web service, you can upload an array of photographs and receive a report on violations.

 ## Setup